Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 #### Concerning Code Editors and IDEs

 Code editors like VSCode and IDEs like PyCharm or Visual Studio are GUI-based programs for editing files of code.
-IDEs, or Integrated Development Environments, are graphical editors that let you write code, compile, debug, and test, all within the one program.
+IDEs, or Integrated Development Environments, let you write code, compile, debug, and test, all within the one program.
-IDEs tend to be designed with one (or a couple) specific language.
+IDEs tend to be designed with one (or a couple) specific language in mind.
-I'm not suggesting any IDEs because I don't know what you'll be coding.
+I'm not suggesting any IDEs because I don't know what you'll be coding with.

 Code editors aren't IDEs (though they often get called that).
 They often aren't designed exclusively for a few languages, but also don't have quite the same level of integration with a language as an IDE would.